 The free screening for obesity includes regular counseling sessions at your doctor’s office if you have a body mass index of 30 or higher.
 Anyone who loses at least six pounds during the first six months qualifies for six more months of counseling.

-• Generic drugs get a bigger price break in the “doughnut hole.”
+• Generic get a bigger price break in the “doughnut hole.”

-If you have a Medicare drug plan and reach the coverage gap, you receive a bigger discount on your generic prescriptions – 14 percent in 2012, compared with 7 percent last year.
-And, like last year, you still get a 50 percent discount on brand-name drugs in the doughnut hole.
+If you have a Medicare drug plan and reach the coverage gap, you receive a bigger discount on your s – 14 percent in 2012, compared with 7 percent last year.
+And, like last year, you still get a 50 percent discount on in the doughnut hole.

 Those price breaks are adding up.
-More than 2.7 million people have saved more than $1.5 billion on their prescriptions in the coverage gap – an average of $569 per person.
+More than 2.7 million people have saved more than $1.5 billion on their s in the coverage gap – an average of $569 per person.

 • Medicare premiums change slightly – sometimes for the better.